How to connect and authenticate

 WebSockets

-We currently support WebSocket connections as they are more efficient, faster, and less resource intensive.
+We support WebSocket connections as they are more efficient, faster, and less resource intensive.
 We have made our WebSocket connections easy to work with, as each response contains the request ID.
 So it's possible to easily match request → response.

 The API uses a bidirectional protocol that encodes all messages as JSON objects.